adam-zhu/functional-react-spa-starter/README.md

 Boilerplate for a client side backend agnostic single page web app using `react` for rendering, `react-router` for routing, `redux` for state management, and `webpack` for bundling.

-`react` is a UI library that uses a lightweight DOM abstraction (virtual DOM) that sits between the code and the DOM the browser renders. `react` allows the developer to build the application all in javascript using JSX to represent HTML.
+React is a UI library that uses a lightweight DOM abstraction (virtual DOM) that sits between the code and the DOM the browser displays.
+React allows the developer to build the application all in javascript using JSX to represent vDOM which it transforms into real DOM for the user's browser to display.
 Its core class is `Component` which contains methods for state, render, and other "lifecycle" methods.
 Application logic is defined in a scaffold of these `Component`s.
-This logic generates a set of virtual DOM nodes that are then diffed against the set of nodes that generated the DOM that the client's browser has currently rendered and then that minimal set of changes is patched to the DOM.
+This logic generates a set of virtual DOM nodes that are then diffed against the set of nodes that generated the DOM that the client's browser has currently rendered and only when a diff is generated is the DOM touched.
+This makes updating state hardly affect performance since vDOM overhead is sufficiently low thanks to React's optimization.
+In combination with a state manager like Redux, this means that you can reason with state with agility and reliability and build a very performant app quickly and easily.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Find its very thorough and informative readme there.
 The bulk of the information about the project including instructions related to building the bundle, updating the scripts, and implementing further customization is documented there.

 Details regarding the customizations on top of the default `create-react-app` behavior are described below.

-## scss
+## Flow

-`node-sass-chokidar` is used to compile scss to css.
-When the project is running in development mode or built, `node-sass-chokidar` watches for any modifications to `*.scss` files in the project and automatically compiles them to `.css`, outputting them next to the original `.scss` files.
-Ensure that the `.css` files are the ones included in js.
-Since `*.scss` are the stylesheet source files, `*.css` in in the `.gitignore` file.
+Flow is a static type checker for javascript.
+Static type checking is a *Good Idea™*.

-## redux
+## Redux

-`redux` is a state management library.
+Redux is a state management library.
 It works by creating a global state object and exposing functions to connect component state to the central store.
 Redux features only one way to alter state, "dispatching an action to the store".
 The "store" is the global state object, comprised of one or more "reducers".
 A "reducer" is a function that takes in a chunk of state and an "action" and returns a new chunk of state.
 An "action" is an object containing a `type` and optionally, any other data needed to update state.
 This is typically passed on `action.payload`.

 ## redux-thunk